National guide to a preventive health assessment for Aboriginal and Torres Strait Islander people

 14.4%.30,31 Chlamydia is most common among young people, with 80% of diagnoses among Aboriginal and Torres

-Strait Islander people being in this group.30 Notification rates for chlamydia are eight times higher for Aboriginal and Torres Strait Islander people living in remote regions.30
+Strait Islander people being in this group.30 Notification rates for Chlamydia are eight times higher for Aboriginal and Torres Strait Islander people living in remote regions.30

-Australian national evidence-based antenatal care guidelines recommend that chlamydia testing is routinely offered during pregnancy at the first antenatal care visit to pregnant women aged less than 25 years, and to all women who live in areas where chlamydia and other STIs have a high prevalence.4 Pregnant women who test positive to chlamydia, and their partners, need follow-up, assessment for other STIs and treatment.
+Australian national evidence-based antenatal care guidelines recommend that Chlamydia testing is routinely offered during pregnancy at the first antenatal care visit to pregnant women aged less than 25 years, and to all women who live in areas where Chlamydia and other STIs have a high prevalence.4 Pregnant women who test positive to Chlamydia, and their partners, need follow-up, assessment for other STIs and treatment.

 Gonorrhoea

 Gonorrhoea is a sexually acquired infection that can cause pelvic inflammatory disease and chronic pelvic pain in women.
-Gonorrhoea infection during pregnancy is associated with adverse outcomes including ectopic pregnancy, miscarriage, preterm birth and maternal sepsis during and after pregnancy.4 Transmission at the time of birth can lead to neonatal conjunctivitis, which may cause blindness.
+Gonorrhoea infection during pregnancy is associated with adverse outcomes including ectopic pregnancy, miscarriage, pre term birth and maternal sepsis during and after pregnancy.4 Transmission at the time of birth can lead to neonatal conjunctivitis, which may cause blindness.

 Gonorrhoea is most commonly diagnosed in young people, and is more common for Aboriginal and Torres Strait Islander people living in outer regional and remote areas.30 Rates of diagnosis have been declining but remain high in these regions.30